Mesoscale convective system: Lee of warm water bodies in the winter

 In the cases of Lake-effect snow and polar lows, the convective systems form over warm water bodies when cold air sweeps over their surface and leads to an increase in moisture and significant vertical motion.
 This vertical motion leads to the development of showers and thunderstorms in areas of cyclonic flow on the backside of extratropical cyclones.

 Remnants

-A mesoscale convective vortex--(MCV)--is a mid-level low-pressure center within an MCS that pulls winds into a circling pattern, or vortex.
+A mesoscale convective vortex (MCV) is a mid-level low-pressure center within an MCS that pulls winds into a circling pattern, or vortex.
 Once the parent MCS dies, this vortex can persist and lead to future convective development.
 With a core only 30 mi to 60 mi and up to 8 km deep, an MCV can occasionally spawn a mesoscale surface low-pressure area which appears on mesoscale surface weather analyses.
-But an MCV can take on a life of its own, persisting for up to several days after its parent MCS has dissipated.
+But an MCV can take on a life of its own, persisting for several days after its parent MCS has dissipated.
 The orphaned MCV will sometimes then become the seed of the next thunderstorm outbreak.
 An MCV that moves into tropical waters, such as the Gulf of Mexico, can serve as the nucleus for a tropical storm or hurricane.
 A good example of this is Hurricane Barry (2019).